Izenda7Series/docs/ref/api_report_designer_details.rst

      - Validates that a report name is unique and its filter and relationships are valid.
    * - `POST report/search`_
      - Searches for reports.
+   * - `POST report/search2`_
+     - Searches for reports, with total number of items.
    * - `POST report/advancedSearch`_
      - Searches for reports with advanced options.
    * - `GET report/reportMode`_